ministryofjustice/cla_design/README.md

 Design of the Civil Legal Aid (CLA) tool
 ==========

-## What is the Civil Legal Aid tool
+## The design of the Civil Legal Aid tool

 Civil Legal Aid is a service by the UK Ministry of Justice (MOJ) that provides legal aid and advice for those who can’t afford it.

 The Civil Legal Aid (CLA) tool is a number of interconnected services built by [MOJ Digital Services (MOJDS)](https://mojdigital.blog.gov.uk) to allow someone to file a case either digitally or over the phone, and have that case processed by an operator, and if eligible, assigned to a specialist provider who will then provide the person with legal aid.

 The CLA call centre handles somewhere around 20,000 calls per month (7.5 minute average call time) and the operator fields calls from people with problems ranging from imminent homelessness to domestic physical abuse to just general legal enquiries.
 The application therefore needs to concentrate on letting the call progress with as little distraction to the caller (User) while guiding them through the process as quickly and efficiently as possible.
+This will cut call time, and likely case handling costs as well, by half by encouraging the Operator to follow the lead of the caller and to not prescribe too much process on the information gathering, thus providing a better and more efficient service.

-The tool is designed to cut call time and case handling costs by half by encouraging the Operator to follow the lead of the caller and to not prescribe too much process on the information gathering, thus providing a better and more efficient service.
+The overall design of the interface is furthering the standards in the [GDS Design Manual](https://www.gov.uk/service-manual/designers) and has been expanded to create a developing standard for government-wide back-end and internal tools.

 ## Who is going to use it